 Most markers with fine tips tend to bleed easily and produce inconsistent line strokes.
 That’s why we’re surprised to see that the super-fine tips on these markers glide smoothly across drawing surfaces, and it also leaves consistent amounts of ink.

 On the other side, the large Japanese-style brush tip leaves the perfect amount of ink, and it won’t soak paper too quickly.
 These markers have a hexagonal body, which also has sharp corners that might fatigue some artists faster.
+The other problem with these pens is the massive girth; if you don’t like wide pens, then you might want to give them a miss.

 The great thing about the inks these markers have is their ability to stick well, even on glossy surfaces.
 And it also dries up quickly, allowing for a very consistent and smooth finish.
 It’s also worth mentioning that the inks are incredible at blending, layering, and preventing streaking.